Log In

 Step 1.
 Assess your current financial situation

 Before building a financial plan, you should know where you stand.
 How much money do you make?
 What assets do you have?
+How much debt do you need to repay and at what interest rate?
 Have you checked your credit report and score?
 Consider using a budgeting tool to track expenses and income.

-• Save for a down payment on a house within the next five years
+• Save $100k for a house deposit within the next five years.

-• Pay off credit card debt within the next two years
+• Pay off your credit card debt within the next two years.

-• Start investing in a retirement account within the next six months
+• Start investing $5k in a share portfolio within the next six months.

 • Focus on your financial goals: Prioritise and conquer one goal at a time.
 Move on to the next only after you've achieved the first.